shivam1342/ShivamSingh_HighBar_V2/reports/report.md

 ## Key Insights

-### 1. CTR is low due to underperforming campaigns with zero clicks
+### 1. CTR is declining due to creative fatigue across all campaigns

-**Confidence:** 90%
+**Confidence:** 80%
 **Category:** ctr_issues

 **Evidence:**
+- Average CTR has decreased by 6.16% in the last 89 days
+- Recent average CTR (0.0126) is lower than previous average CTR (0.0135)
-- Multiple campaigns have 0.0 CTR, including 'Women-Studio Spo-ts', 'Women Seamless Eve yday', and 'WOMEN_Cot-on_Classics'
+- Top underperforming campaigns have 0.0 CTR, indicating a potential issue with ad creative
-- These campaigns have significant spend, with 'WOMEN_Cot-on_Classics' spending $961.56
-- Despite low CTR, some campaigns still generate revenue, indicating potential for improvement

-**Reasoning:** The presence of multiple campaigns with zero clicks suggests a potential issue with ad creative or targeting.
-Despite this, some campaigns still generate revenue, indicating that the issue may be specific to certain ad sets or targeting strategies.
+**Reasoning:** The decline in CTR over time, combined with the low CTR of top underperforming campaigns, suggests that creative fatigue is a major contributor to the issue.

-**Recommendation:** Review ad creative and targeting for underperforming campaigns, and consider pausing or re-targeting these campaigns to improve overall CTR
+**Recommendation:** Refresh ad creative across all campaigns and test new images, videos, and carousels to improve CTR

 ---

-### 2. Creative fatigue may be contributing to declining CTR over time
+### 2. Audience saturation is contributing to low CTR in retargeting campaigns

-**Confidence:** 80%
+**Confidence:** 70%
-**Category:** creative_fatigue
+**Category:** audience_saturation

 **Evidence:**
-- CTR has decreased by 6.16% over the last 89 days, according to Analysis 3
-- This decline is consistent across multiple days, suggesting a trend rather than a one-time anomaly
-- Analysis 2 shows that different creative types have varying CTR, with UGC and Image ads performing slightly better than Carousel and Video ads

-**Reasoning:** The decline in CTR over time, combined with varying performance across different creative types, suggests that creative fatigue may be a contributing factor.
-This could be due to ad fatigue, where users become desensitized to repeated ad creative, or due to a lack of fresh and engaging ad content.

-**Recommendation:** Rotate ad creative regularly to combat fatigue, and consider testing new ad formats and messaging to re-engage users
+- Retargeting campaigns have low CTR (0.0) and high spend ($499.5 and $289.52)
+- Impressions are high for retargeting campaigns, indicating potential audience saturation
+- ROAS for retargeting campaigns is lower than other campaigns (4.03 and 20.28), indicating decreased effectiveness

+**Reasoning:** The low CTR and high spend of retargeting campaigns, combined with high impressions, suggest that audience saturation is a contributing factor.

+**Recommendation:** Expand retargeting campaigns to lookalike audiences or pause underperforming retargeting campaigns to allocate budget more effectively

 ---

-### 3. Facebook and Instagram have similar CTR performance, but may require different optimization strategies
+### 3. Facebook and Instagram have similar performance, but Instagram has a slightly lower CTR

-**Confidence:** 70%
+**Confidence:** 90%
 **Category:** platform_performance

 **Evidence:**
-- Analysis 4 shows that Facebook and Instagram have CTR of 0.0132 and 0.0121, respectively
+- Facebook has a CTR of 0.0132, while Instagram has a CTR of 0.0121
-- Both platforms have significant spend and revenue, with Facebook spending $1,068,612.07 and Instagram spending $1,036,967.83
+- Spend and revenue are similar across both platforms
-- The slightly higher CTR on Facebook may indicate differences in user behavior or ad effectiveness between the two platforms
+- ROAS is slightly higher on Facebook (5.97) compared to Instagram (5.68)

-**Reasoning:** The similar CTR performance between Facebook and Instagram suggests that both platforms can be effective for advertising, but may require different optimization strategies.
-The slightly higher CTR on Facebook could indicate that Facebook users are more engaged with ads, or that Facebook's ad targeting options are more effective.

-**Recommendation:** Monitor platform-specific performance and adjust optimization strategies accordingly, considering factors such as user behavior, ad targeting, and creative effectiveness
+**Reasoning:** The similar performance across both platforms, with a slight decrease in CTR on Instagram, suggests that platform-specific optimization may be necessary.

+**Recommendation:** Monitor platform performance closely and allocate budget accordingly, potentially shifting budget to Facebook if ROI is higher

+---

+### 4. UGC and Image ad formats have higher CTR compared to Video and Carousel

+**Confidence:** 85%
+**Category:** creative_fatigue

+**Evidence:**
+- UGC has a CTR of 0.0134, while Image has a CTR of 0.0131
+- Video has a CTR of 0.0118, while Carousel has a CTR of 0.0128
+- ROAS is similar across all ad formats, indicating that CTR is a key differentiator

+**Reasoning:** The higher CTR of UGC and Image ad formats, combined with similar ROAS across all formats, suggests that ad format may be a contributing factor to CTR.

+**Recommendation:** Test UGC and Image ad formats in underperforming campaigns to improve CTR and allocate budget accordingly

 ---